 Here are some of the other highlights of the issue, with Dead Fred taking on a handy new hobby, in The Sekret Diary ov Hadrian Vile the young lad’s completely normal pastimes get him into trouble, Rubbish Man uses some of his memorable superpowers to great effect and in the strangely named Blow Peter co-editor Tony Husband takes aim at the very random things the programme would’ve built and encouraged their young viewers to copy.

-So on the front cover we’re told there’s a “fantastic cut-out zeo-trope” inside.
+On the front cover we were told there’s a “fantastic cut-out zeo-trope” inside.
 It’s a name that flew over my head as a kid but when I saw the page I instantly recognised the device used to produce basic animation.
 The fact it was billed as “fantastic” could only mean one thing, that this was going to be on Frank Sidebottom‘s page.
 I wasn’t wrong.
 Chris Sievey‘s imagination and ability to come up with unique ideas for his character’s pages never ceased to surprise.

 Always a great character with consistently funny strips, Jeremy Banx‘s Burp was hitting a stride about this time in OiNK’s run that would continue without faltering all the way to the end of the weeklies when he’d disappear from the comic.
 Between now and then he’d even get a few two-page strips and some stories so surreal they could make Jeremy’s other regular character, Mr Big Nose look positively sane (almost).
 This issue’s strip is a favourite of mine and shows just how out of control things can get in a Burp story.